 UFS is specifically tailored for mobile applications and computing systems requiring high performance and low power consumption.
-In September 2013, JEDEC published JESD220B UFS 2.0, which is an update to the v1.1 standard published in 2012.
-JESD220B Universal Flash Storage v2.0 offers increased link bandwidth for performance improvement, a security features extension as well as additional power saving features over the prior version.
-The new standard may be downloaded free of charge (with registration) from the JEDEC website.
+In March 2016, JEDEC published JESD220C UFS 2.1, which is an update to version 2.0 (published in 2013).
+JESD220C Universal Flash Storage version 2.1 offers key improvements over earlier versions and will provide data security through the use of inline cryptography between the SoC and UFS Storage device.
+The new standard is available for free download from the JEDEC website.

 JEDEC has also published four complementary standards; all are available for free download:

 JESD223C is intended to simplify the design process by defining a standard host controller interface on which system designers can create a common host controller software driver layer to work with UFS host controller hardware from different manufacturers.

 JESD220-1A and JESD223-1A define enhancements needed in the UFS device and host controller to support Unified Memory Extension (UME) such as register definitions, protocol extensions and the capability to initiate transactions from UFS device side.
 The intent of UME is to share system memory with the UFS device, which allows a vast improvement of random access performance while offering potential to reduce system cost by minimizing the amount of UFS device internal working memory.